JoeyStanley/real/cv.md

 ## Conference Presentations

+<strong>Joseph A. Stanley</strong>.
+"Changes in the Timber Industry as a Catalyst for Linguistic Change."
+Poster presentation at the 46th New Ways of Analyzing Variation conference (NWAV46).
+Madison, WI.
+November 2–5, 2017.

 [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/) & <strong>Joseph A. Stanley</strong>.
 “A historical perspective on vowel shifting: Acoustic analysis of the Digital Archive of Southern Speech” Poster presentation at the 173rd Meeting of the Acoustical Society of America (ASA).
 Boston, MA.
 June 25–29, 2017.
 <a href="http://asa.scitation.org/doi/abs/10.1121/1.4989091" class="link" title="link to this presentation"></a>